survival-lumc/ValidationCompRisks/Prediction_FG.md

 nodal status and ER- and/or PR- were associated with higher risk to develop a breast cancer recurrence.

-## Goal 2: Assessing performance in survival prediction models
+## Goal 2: Assessing performance of a competing risk prediction model

 The performance of a risk prediction models may be evaluated through: